 Omega Mu Years

-Housemothers Mrs. Clary, Mrs. Pratt, Mrs. Hammons
+Mrs. Clary, Mrs. Pratt, Mrs. Hammonds

 L-R: Dave Smith, Mike McInnis on the first step, Dan Dodge wearing glasses, Pete Frost straddling the railing, and Ray O'Keefe wearing the gray sweater.